Fiserv/Commerce-Hub/docs/Resources/Guides/Global-Currency/Global-Currency-Solutions.md

 <!-- type: card
 title: Dynamic Currency Conversion
-description: aA rate request that allows a merchant to request the optimal currency and rate from our exchange rate provider, which will determine the currency and provide a price and exchange rate.
+description: A rate request that allows a merchant to request the optimal currency and rate from our exchange rate provider, which will determine the currency and provide a price and exchange rate.
 link:
 -->